Welcome Interstate Managers: Background

+Composition

+Welcome Interstate Managers is described as a power pop album, which Schlesinger stated, "We just try to write songs that have interesting melodies.
+And just the emphasis on melody at all automatically puts you in the power-pop category.
+So anything that's kind of melodic and comes from that Beatles lineage gets put into that power-pop box ...
+We like melody and can't help it."
+He also said the band wanted to try "different things" instead of making an album "that was all kind of the same thing," with a goal to "make a very varied record."
+The album's lead single "Stacy's Mom" and second track "Bright Future in Sales" are regarded as power pop tracks, the latter is about a self-sabotaging but optimistic salesman.
+"Valley Winter Song", "Hackensack" and "Hey Julie" are described as acoustic tracks, with its lyrics focusing on intimacy.
+The band experiments with '60s psychedelia on the tracks, "No Better Place" and "Supercollider".
+They also experiment with country music on "Hung Up on You" and "Halley's Waitress" is described as a piano ballad.

 Recording

 With no label support, Welcome Interstate Managers was recorded with Fountains of Wayne covering all expenses themselves.
 According to drummer Brian Young, "Adam put up the money to do the recording, we converged in a studio in upstate New York, and we didn’t know what to expect.
 We all showed up with basically nothing.
 I had a stick bag, and the engineer mentioned to me, 'You know, it would’ve been a lot cooler if you showed up with nothing at all.'
 We were kind of going through the studio basement, looking for gear and taping stands together.
 It was funny."

 Once the album was finished, Fountains of Wayne signed to S-Curve Records, whose executive vice president, Steve Yegelwel, had first signed the band when he was working as an A&R at Atlantic Records.
 Prior to the album's release, the band went on tour in November 2002 to road test the new material and build up fan anticipation for the new record.